 Once the installation is complete, you can start using Docker on your Linux machine.
 However, there are a few more steps you need to take before you can start using Docker.

 Specifically, you need to start the Docker service and enable it to start automatically on boot.
-This ensures that Docker is always running and ready to use.
+That way Docker is always running and ready to use.
 Here’s how to start the Docker service and enable it to start automatically on boot:

 Terminal window